-When a worker sees a child living in poverty, the first instinct is often to “rescue” the child on the assumption that the child is bound to be “better off” in care.
+Personal incentives: When a worker sees a child living in poverty, the first instinct is often to “rescue” the child on the assumption that the child is bound to be “better off” in care.

-Many child welfare workers like to say they’re “damned if we do and damned if we don’t.”
+Political incentives: Many child welfare workers like to say they’re “damned if we do and damned if we don’t.”
 But it’s not true.
 Caseworkers and administrators don’t get fired, suspended, demoted or even slapped on the wrist for taking away too many children.
-All of those things happened to workers and agency chiefs who “allowed” a child to die on their watch.
+All of those things have happened to workers and agency chiefs who “allowed” a child to die on their watch.